jimstudt/ComfyUI-Jims-Nodes/README.md

 face.
 For faces you probably want the bottom pad to be larger than the others.

+### Background Isolation Nodes

+#### Solid Background for Image

+Given an image, isolate the background, find the predominant color, and make an image the same size as the source, but a solid color matching the background.

+That might sound strange, but it is usefull for the next node which lifts an image off of its background.

+#### Lift Image and Mask from Background

+Given an image, mask covering the subject, and an assumed blank background (which you probably got with Solid Background for Image)...

+Make an image and mask where the subject comes across directly, but the background is represented as pixels with the most possible transparency which will yield the original image if composited on the background.

+You can use this to pick objects and their shadows off of a neutral background so you can composite them onto an image somewhere.

+It might not work well on detailed backgrounds, but if you are trying to make a pastable image, just get the AI to make your image on a background at least a little close to what you want and it should work well.

 ### String Lists

 #### Text To String List